 Talks at WebSummit

-Like I mentioned above, WebSummit is not a typical conference and that’s why there was no deep topics that could have a ‘wow’ effect on me.
+Like I mentioned above, WebSummit is not a typical conference and that's why there were no deep topics that could have a 'wow' effect on me.

 Start-ups at WebSummit

 At WebSummit every day there were different start-up stands.
 I don't know how many of them there was, but a lot for sure.
 There were two types of start-ups: alpha – where they had some ideas, not always working products, and beta – where they had working products that have only been on the market for a while, but they wanted for more people to know about them.

 For start-ups who were only looking for investors, there was also three PITCH stages where they could talk about their products and answer all question that the investors had.

 Some of these start-ups had great ideas but I thought that most of them were just copy-cats.
 I'm not saying that this is bad, but if you take a look at some start-ups and see the logo and description you think about an existing application that a lot of users are using right now.
 And when you ask what this application is doing you hear that it is the same, but with less functionality.

 My thought when I saw some of those start-ups, was that a lot of people don't want to work for a corporation, they want to be a CEO or president of a small company, but at the same time, they don’t have a great deal of confidence in selling their products.